nthiery/FabLab/EpilogLaserCutter/README.md

 For paper cutting:

+  - vs 100 is too fast.
+On one sheet of 120g paper:

+      - vs=100,vp=5, wiggly cut, cut leaves tiny bridges (eg if you cut a circle, the inner disk stays attached).
+      - vs=100,vp=25, same wiggling, burn marks on the rear.

   - 4 sheets of 120g paper + 1 sheet of 80g on top as protection against black dust
-	vp 15, vs 30.
-Some small areas near the cut are lightly brown. vp 10: some cuts aren't complete.
+    vp 25, vs 30.
+Some small areas near the cut are lightly brown. vp 10, vs 30: some cuts aren't complete.

-  - one sheet of 205g paper, vp 10, vs 30: underside has serious brown marks
+  - one sheet of 205g paper:

+      - vp 10, vs 30: rear side has serious brown marks, front side is fine.
       - vs 70: some circular cuts are wiggly.
 Reducing speed to vs=30 makes it better.

 ## Usage